open-power-host-os/infrastructure/ansible/README.md

 ## Installing Ansible

-If you still do not have Ansible installed in your system, setup EPEL yum repository and run:
+If you still do not have Ansible installed in your local system, setup EPEL yum repository and run:

+### In CentOS:
 `yum install -y ansible`

+### In Ubuntu:
+`pip install ansible`

 ## Running Ansible playbooks

-First, update all the hosts in the hosts.ini file, paying attention to the groups they belong to.
+First, in your source host, update all the hosts in the hosts.ini file, paying attention to the groups they belong to.
 When executing a playbook, only the hosts in the corresponding group will be updated (eg if you execute the jenkins-master playbook, a Jenkins master instance will be installed to all hosts in [jenkins-master] section in hosts.ini).